dransem/perspectiverse/README.md

-# The Perspectiverse - Reflexive Tension Ontology (RTO)
+# Reflexive Tension Ontology (RTO) - ⚠️Universe ✅Perspectiverse

 Reflexive Tension Ontology (RTO) is A minimal ontological framework derived from the irreducible fact of subjective presence: *I am* — but not *someone*, not *conscious*, simply that something appears, and the appearance is readable.